 The Board provides internet services to its students.
-The Board's Internet system has a limited educational purpose, and has not been established as a public access service or a public forum.
-Student use of the Board's computers, network and internet services/connection ("Network") are governed by the following principles and guidelines, and the student code of conduct.
-Users have a limited privacy expectation in the content of their personal files and records of their online activity while on the Network.
+The Board's internet system has a limited educational purpose, and has not been established as a public access service or a public forum.
+Student use of the Board's computers, network and internet mAYservices/connection ("network") are governed by the following principles and guidelines, and the student code of conduct.
+Users have a limited privacy expectation in the content of their personal files and records of their online activity while on the network.
 For more information see Board policy 7540 - Technology and subsequent policies.

-SECTION III - STUDENT CONDUCT
+SECTION III - STUDENT ACTIVITIES